EliasAllan/code-refactor/README.md

 > * Compare codes from files

 > * Compare Original HTML file to Refactored HTML to ensure it resembles mock-up

+## License

+Please refer to the LICENSE in the repo.